mhargreaCS/.NET-ConsleApp-Projects/README.md

 SVRect.cs --> Program that makes a valid XMP file syntax with inputs provided

-roundMethod --> Self made Math.round method that rounds to a desired floating point number length
+roundMethod.cs --> Self made Math.round method that rounds to a desired floating point number length